Multitask Learning and Bandits via Robust Statistics: Introduction

-Even in the static, supervised learning setting, existing multitask learning algorithms (e.g., pooling data or regularizing estimates across problem instances) are not designed to leverage this structure (see \S \ref{ssec:related-lit} for an overview of existing methods).
-Thus, we first propose a novel two-stage robust estimator that exploits this structure in the supervised learning setting.
-In the first stage, it leverages the trimmed mean from robust statistics \citep{rousseeuw1991tutorial, lugosi2019mean} to estimate a ``shared'' model $\widehat\beta^\dagger$ across data collected from similar learning problems.\footnote{Note that we do not attempt to estimate the original shared parameter $\beta^\dagger$, since it is not identifiable; rather, as discussed in \S \ref{sec:robmulti_est}, it suffices to estimate some $\widetilde\beta^\dagger$ that lies in an $\ell_0$ ball of radius $\cO(s)$ around $\beta^\dagger$.} Then, in the second stage, it uses LASSO regression \citep{donoho, tibshirani} to efficiently learn the problem-specific bias $\delta^j$, which can be combined with our estimate of $\beta^\dagger$ to obtain the problem-specific parameter $\beta^j$.
-We prove finite-sample generalization bounds that show favorable performance compared to existing approaches, especially in terms of the context dimension $d$.
+Existing multitask learning algorithms (e.g., pooling data or regularizing estimates across problem instances) are not designed to leverage this structure (see \S\ref{ssec:related-lit} for an overview of current methods).
+Thus, we first propose a novel two-stage multitask estimator, \textsf{RMEstimator}, that exploits this structure in the supervised learning setting.
+In the first stage, it leverages the trimmed mean from robust statistics \citep{rousseeuw1991tutorial, lugosi2021robust} to estimate a ``shared'' model $\widehat\beta^\dagger$ across data collected from similar tasks.\footnote{Note that we do not attempt to estimate the original shared parameter $\beta^\dagger$, since it is not identifiable; rather, as discussed in \S\ref{sec:robmulti_est}, it suffices to estimate some $\widetilde\beta^\dagger$ that lies in an $\ell_0$ ball of radius $\cO(s)$ around $\beta^\dagger$.} Then, in the second stage, it uses LASSO regression \citep{donoho, tibshirani} to efficiently learn the task-specific bias $\delta^j$, which can be combined with our estimate of $\beta^\dagger$ to obtain the task-specific parameter $\beta^j$.
+We prove finite-sample generalization bounds that show favorable performance (compared to popular baselines), especially in terms of the feature dimension $d$; importantly, this error bound improvement is \textit{exponential} for ``data-poor'' learning tasks, which stand to benefit the most from shared learning.

-This estimator (and the tighter confidence bounds it affords) can then be embedded into simultaneous linear contextual bandit algorithms running at each problem instance; we call the resulting multitask bandit algorithm RMBandit.
-It efficiently manages the bias-variance tradeoff from incorporating auxiliary data from similar bandit instances (multitask learning) in conjunction with the classical exploration-exploitation tradeoff (bandit learning).
-We derive upper bounds for the cumulative regret of the RMBandit, both for individual problem instances and across all instances.
-Our multitask learning approach improves regret (compared to running separate bandit instances) in terms of the context dimension $d$; importantly, this regret improvement is \textit{exponential} for data-poor bandit instances, since they benefit most from transferring knowledge from similar instances.
+As noted earlier, we believe such a data-efficient approach is especially useful for bandit problems, since they often operate with limited historical data.
+To this end, we extend our results to online learning by embedding the \textsf{RMEstimator} within simultaneous linear contextual bandit algorithms running at each problem instance.
+We specify a dynamic calibration of our estimator within the \textsf{RMBandit} algorithm to appropriately balance the bias-variance tradeoff arising from incorporating auxiliary data from similar bandit instances (multitask learning) in conjunction with the classical exploration-exploitation tradeoff (bandit learning).
+We derive upper bounds for the cumulative regret of the \textsf{RMBandit}, demonstrating improvements in the context dimension $d$; analogous to the offline setting, this regret improvement is exponential for data-poor bandit instances.